-Configuration · Cloudflare SSL docs
+Get started with Keyless SSL

 /etc/keyless/gokeyless.yaml:

-- Set the hostname of the key server, e.g.
+- Set the hostname of the key server, for example,

-- Set the Zone ID (can be found on the Cloudflare dashboard’s ‘Overview’ tab)
+- Set the Zone ID (found on Overview tab of the Cloudflare dashboard).

-- Set the Origin CA API key
+- Set the Origin CA API key.

 Install your private keys in

-/etc/keyless/keys/and set the user and group to keyless with 400 permissions.
+/etc/keyless/keys/ and set the user and group to keyless with 400 permissions.
 Keys must be in PEM or DER format and have an extension of

 .key: